LeeVaughn/employee-directory.api/README.md

 ## Future Improvements

+* Disable prev and next buttons on the first and last modal windows
-* Restrict modal windows after search to only those employees who match the search term
+* Restrict modal windows after search to only show those employees who match the search term

 ## Built With